evanmiller/ProjCL/README.md

 The API differs from Proj.4 in that each projection gets its own pair of functions (one forward, one inverse) with arguments only for the parameters that apply to that projection.
-Text-based APIs like Proj.4's are stupid and error-prone, and anyone who implements one thinking it's "clever" and "flexible" should have their C compiler taken away.
+Text-based C APIs like Proj.4's are prone to error in my experience.

 A test suite covers the projection routines, and if you run it you will notice that there are flaws in the Transverse Mercator algorithms.
 Charles Karney has